Domestic reactions to the January 6 United States Capitol attack: Reflections on pre-event intelligence failures

-Several security specialists were surprised that there was no intelligence bulletin or joint threat assessment issued by the FBI and DHS about threats anticipated for the Congressional counting of Electoral College votes, although former Secretary of Homeland Security Michael Chertoff said that publicly available information had been sufficient to make it clear there was a foreseeable risk.
+Several security specialists were surprised that there was no intelligence bulletin or joint threat assessment issued by the FBI and DHS about threats anticipated for the Congressional counting of Electoral College votes, although former secretary of homeland security Michael Chertoff said that publicly available information had been sufficient to make it clear there was a foreseeable risk.
 Some specialists said that the FBI and DHS didn't issue assessments out of concern for First Amendment free speech protections, although others pointed out that such concerns had not prevented their issuing assessments about racial justice protests in 2020, and that the First Amendment doesn't protect threatening and planning violence.
 There is concern that the failure to identify the threats adequately before the event illuminate biases in law enforcement about likely perpetrators.

 Following the Department of Homeland Security (DHS)'s chief Chad Wolf's "State of the Homeland Address" in September 2020, Brian Murphy, who ran Homeland Security intelligence operations from March 2018 to July 31, 2020, alleged as a whistleblower that Stephen Miller's viewpoints on what President Trump deemed were domestic threats such as supporters of sanctuary areas, antifa, and anarchist groups were to have increased surveillance and less surveillance of Russian influence in the United States and right wing groups including domestic white supremacy.
 After filing two reports with the Department of Homeland Security's Office of the Inspector General about "attempted censorship of intelligence analysis", Murphy alleged that Wolf, Ken Cuccinelli, and Kirstjen Nielsen actively supported President Trump's views.
 Murphy allegedly received a demotion and retaliation after he expressed to Adam Schiff, the chairman of the House Intelligence Committee, his concerns that right wing groups were not being analyzed adequately as domestic threats.
-According to Murphy, Wolf stated that Robert O'Brien, who was President Trump's National Security Counsel, had directed DHS in mid-May 2020 to provide information regarding threats from China and Iran and to "cease providing intelligence assessments on the threat of Russian interference".
+According to Murphy, Wolf stated that Robert O'Brien, who was President Trump's National Security Council, had directed DHS in mid-May 2020 to provide information regarding threats from China and Iran and to "cease providing intelligence assessments on the threat of Russian interference".
 Murphy had declined to follow Wolf's order because to do so "would put the country in substantial and specific danger".
 Although the DHS in early July 2020 was aware of Russia interfering with Joe Biden's campaign, its report was not released.
 Joseph V. Cuffari, DHS inspector general (IG), refused to investigate Murphy's claims until after the 2020 elections.
 The DHS Office of Intelligence & Analysis released no "intelligence products specific for January 6".
 On April 27, 2021, Brian Volsky, the former head of the DHS inspector general's whistleblower protection unit, filed a memo with CIGIE accusing Cuffari, James Read, who was the DHS IG counsel to Cuffari and Kristen Fredricks, who was Cuffari's DHS IG chief of staff, of mishandling Brian Murphy's complaints and "gross mismanagement and conduct that undermines the independence or integrity reasonably expected of" an inspector general.